DeisData/deisdata.github.io/git/quick-start/index.md

 ## Clone the remote repository to your machine

 To get this repository onto our local machine, we will clone it, which copies its contents.
 Go to the repository you just made on GitHub.
 You will see a `README.md` file and a license file.
-Click on "Code", which opens a dropdown menu.
+Click on **Code**, which opens a dropdown menu.
 Copy the **HTTPS** link, which will be `https://github.com/{USERNAME}/{REPO-NAME}.git`, with your username and repo name, respectively.

 <br>